trinhdaiphuc/livekit-demo-app/README.md

 yarn sample
 ```

-The command will open the browser on http://localhost:8080
+The command will open the web browser on http://localhost:8080

 ## Create a conference